 Here’s wishing all the ladies out there a Happy Women’s Day in advance.
-Have you ever been a part of a march for atrocities against women, or been a part of women empowerment programs or anything in the same line?
+Have you ever been a part of a march for atrocities against women, or been a part of women empowerment programs or anything along the same lines?
 Irrespective of your answer being yes or no, you must be aware of the hurdles that revolutionaries taking part in such projects face.
-Salute to the indomitable spirit of the people who support such initiatives.
-Well, the revolutionary marches and empowerment programs are not new at all.
+The revolutionary marches and empowerment programs are not new at all.
 There have been lots of such marches and revolutions in the past as well.
 They say, actions speak louder than words, but sometimes speaking up takes more courage than ever.
 It all starts with quotes, speeches, and marches.

-Take a leaf out of these strong women and their defiant displays of courage, bravery and above all else, standing up for what’s right.
-No amount of words are enough to praise these strong women, however, as a gesture of goodwill, choose from the best Women’s Day Offers and get them something special!
+Take a leaf out of these strong women’s lives and their defiant displays of courage, bravery and above all else, standing up for what’s right.
+No amount of words are enough to praise these strong women, however, we can show our support to their cause by gifting them something special, using only the best Women’s Day Offers.

 4. Protests against abortion ban in Poland – Poland introduced a ban on abortion and a prison sentence of 5 years for those who undergo an abortion.
 Women in Poland took part in a protest against this ban on the 3rd of October, 2016, resulting in a backtracking and final rejection of the ban.
 They resumed the protests yet again with placards saying “My Body My Choice” when a new proposal banning abortion in the case of abnormalities and when there is no chance of the fetus to survive, was introduced.